 - A diagnostic medical test – it is a nutritional/toxic element screening!
 Period!
 Albeit many inferred potentials may be drawn from the well-known nutrient/disease associations, inferred potentials are by no means to be construed as DIAGNOSTIC!

 - A functional test – it is a direct measurement for the presence of nutritional and toxic elements.
 A functional test, on the other hand, provides information of a deficiency or excess of a particular nutrient/toxin in specific metabolic pathways (e.g. Organic Acid Test).

 - 100% accurate – as with every manmade technology, plus or minus (+/-) standard deviations always apply.
 It is simply understood in engineering terms.
 Deviations not only result from the technology itself, deviations also result from myriad factors that include sample harvesting, transport, lab prep, lab protocols, interpretations, and every other “human error” possibility.
 As such, there is NO such thing as a 100% accurate laboratory analysis of any type.
 In addition, due to all the potential deviations between each lab, it is simple to show enormous inconsistencies between every lab analysis – regardless the medium or analyte.

 - The ONLY nutritional screening – on the contrary, there are myriad nutritional and toxic screenings available for both direct and functional analyses.
 Hair analysis is only one of these nutritional screenings available.

+What is hair analysis?
 Hopefully, this helps put some perspective on hair tissue mineral analysis.
-We know that through our experience of having offered numerous other nutritional/toxin screenings (amino acids, fatty acids, organic acids, etc.), a hair analysis is simply the best primary nutritional/toxic element screening tool.
+We know that through our experience of having offered numerous other nutritional/toxin screenings (e.g., amino acids, fatty acids, organic acids, and others), a hair analysis is simply the best primary nutritional/toxic element screening tool.